 Above all, my research is concerned with understanding the Sun, our nearest star.
 This is an area that’s been of interest to not just me but the whole of humanity for thousands of years.

 I am inspired by the scientists of previous generations, who advanced our knowledge and understanding of the world.

 I am inspired by the scientists of previous generations, who advanced our knowledge and understanding of the world around us without the benefits of modern technology.

 What did you study at school, and when did you realise you wanted to specialise in your area?

 I was interested in Astronomy from very early childhood, but was also very keen on Mathematics.
 When I came to choose my A levels [a UK subject-based qualification taken by 17 to 18-year-olds], I had varied interests and enjoyed all subjects, especially History and English Literature.
 But I had to make a choice, and I took A levels in Pure Mathematics, Applied Mathematics, Physics and Chemistry.
 I then studied Mathematics at university and initially planned to focus on Pure Mathematics.
 However, I became interested in plasmas during my undergraduate studies at university, and went on to do PhD research on solar plasmas.

 What would you like to see happen in your field in the next few years?

-I am also hoping for success for ITER – the international tokamak magnetic fusion experimental machine currently under construction in the south of France.
+I am hoping for success for ITER – the international tokamak magnetic fusion experimental machine currently under construction in the south of France.
 This provides an important next step on the road to fusion power.